skyfielders/python-skyfield/skyfield/documentation/almanac.rst

-Observers often think of transit as the moment when an object is highest in the sky, which is roughly true.
+Observers often think of transit as the moment when an object is highest in the sky, but that’s only roughly true.
-But at very high precision,
+At very high precision,
 if the body has any north or south velocity then its moment of highest altitude will be slightly earlier or later.